khulnasoft/khulnasoft/doc/dev/background-information/ci/development.md

 ### Observability

-> NOTE: Sourcegraph teammates should refer to the [CI incidents playbook](https://handbook.sourcegraph.com/departments/product-engineering/engineering/process/incidents/playbooks/ci#scenarios) for help managing issues with [pipeline health](./index.md#pipeline-health).
+> NOTE: Khulnasoft teammates should refer to the [CI incidents playbook](https://handbook.khulnasoft.com/departments/product-engineering/engineering/process/incidents/playbooks/ci#scenarios) for help managing issues with [pipeline health](./index.md#pipeline-health).

 #### Failure logs

-Every failure in the `sourcegraph/sourcegraph` CI pipeline for `main` also [uploads logs using `sg` to Loki](https://sourcegraph.com/github.com/khulnasoft/khulnasoft/-/blob/dev/upload-build-logs.sh).
+Every failure in the `sourcegraph/sourcegraph` CI pipeline for `main` also [uploads logs using `sg` to Loki](https://khulnasoft.com/github.com/khulnasoft/khulnasoft/-/blob/dev/upload-build-logs.sh).
-We do not publish data for successful builds or branch builds (for those, you can refer to our [build traces](https://docs.sourcegraph.com/dev/background-information/ci/development#pipeline-command-tracing)).
+We do not publish data for successful builds or branch builds (for those, you can refer to our [build traces](https://docs.khulnasoft.com/dev/background-information/ci/development#pipeline-command-tracing)).

 For a brief overview, check out the [CI dashboard](https://sourcegraph.grafana.net/d/iBBWbxFnk/ci?orgId=1), which is a set of graphs based on the contents of uploaded logs.

 Some annotations also have a link "View Grafana logs" which will take one to Grafana cloud with a pre-populated query to view the log output of a failure (if any).
-For more about querying logs, refer to the handbook page: [Grafana Cloud - CI logs](https://handbook.sourcegraph.com/departments/engineering/dev/tools/observability/cloud/#ci-logs).
+For more about querying logs, refer to the handbook page: [Grafana Cloud - CI logs](https://handbook.khulnasoft.com/departments/engineering/dev/tools/observability/cloud/#ci-logs).

 #### Pipeline command tracing